Yokanisha/DataZoomCamp2024/Week_1_Docker_and_PostgreSQL/Homework.md

 4) `pip list` or `pip show wheel`

 Finally) You can see the wheel version.
 In my case it was `0.37.1` which is not listet in the answer.
+But here `https://pypi.org/project/wheel/#history` you can see a list of the history versions.
+For that reason the answer must be `0.42.0`.